Getting around in city of Taipei

 Train service in Taipei

-The regular train service is one of the means of public transport in Taipei that you are most likely to use while touring the city.
-For tourists on their maiden tour to the city, this is the best way to get around.
-Once you have made up your mind to visit one of the many malls or tourist attractions around Taipei, walk over to the counter at your nearest railway station and ask for a railway guide booklet.
-Upon reaching your destination station, you will find signs and guides leading up to these popular places so you need not bother about getting lost.
-The tickets are available at extremely economical prices and if you are planning to make use of the train service more than once in a day, purchase a day pass that will serve you exceptionally well.
+Regular trains are one of the most common forms of public transport in Taipei.
+For tourists on their first trip to the city, this is the best way to get around.
+Once you have decided to visit one of the many shopping malls or tourist attractions around Taipei, go to the ticket office at your nearest train station and ask for a train guide.
+When you arrive at your destination station, you will find signs and guides to these popular places, so there is no need to worry about getting lost.
+Tickets are available at very reasonable prices, and if you plan to use the train more than once a day, you can buy a day pass, which will serve you exceptionally well.

 Bus service in Taipei

-There was a time when the bus system in Taipei was very confusing especially for those who were unable to read Chinese.
-However, over the last few years this means of public transport has undergone an overwhelming change with a website being setup in English that is dedicated for the use of foreigners.
-Once you head over to the nearest bus stop, you need to flag down the bus when you see it approaching else the driver will simply pass you by.
-As there are so many routes in the city, drivers expect the passengers to identify themselves when they wish to board the vehicle, hence this practice.
-A lighted sign near the bus driver indicates whether you need to pay your fare at the time of boarding or before alighting from the bus.
-The fare is usually determined by the distance you travel.
-The drivers on Taipei’s bus system are extremely helpful and nice and will let you know when your destination arrives if you request them to do so, although they may not be proficient in speaking English.
+There was a time when Taipei’s bus system was very confusing, especially for those who could not read Chinese.
+In recent years, however, this form of public transport has undergone a stunning transformation, with the introduction of an English-language website for foreigners.
+If you go to the nearest bus stop, you must flag down the bus when you see it approaching, otherwise the driver will simply pass you by.
+Because there are so many routes in the city, drivers expect passengers to identify themselves when they board the vehicle, hence this practice.
+An illuminated sign near the driver will indicate whether you need to pay your fare when you get on or before you get off.
+The fare is usually based on the distance travelled.
+Drivers on Taipei’s bus system are extremely helpful and friendly and will tell you when you arrive at your destination if you ask, although they may not speak English.

 Taxis in Taipei

-The distinctively yellow taxis of Taipei are metered and their charges normally depend on the waiting time and distance.
-While the fares are usually quite high, they tend to become exorbitant during the night hours.
-However, if you are looking to travel after one in the morning, taxis are the only means of public transport in Taipei.
-Taxis in the city can be found anywhere so you won’t have much difficulty flagging one down.
-Although taxi stands exist, most people tend to hail one from the road side.
-An approaching taxi that is available will sport a red light on the windscreen.
-If you look like you are in need of a ride, there is the possibility that a taxi will simply stop near you.
-Most drivers do not speak English so if you need to travel by taxi, ask the hotel or a local friend to write out the destination for you in Mandarin so that the driver can easily take you there.
+Taipei’s distinctive yellow taxis are metered, with fares based on waiting time and distance.
+While fares are usually quite reasonable, they tend to become exorbitant at night.
+However, if you need to travel after one in the morning, taxis are the only form of public transport in Taipei.
+Taxis are ubiquitous in the city, so you won’t have much trouble hailing one.
+Although there are taxi ranks, most people tend to hail a taxi from the side of the road.
+An approaching taxi that is available will have a red light on its windscreen.
+If you look like you need a ride, there is a chance that a taxi will simply stop near you.
+Most drivers do not speak English, so if you need to take a taxi, ask your hotel or a local friend to write your destination in Mandarin so that the driver can easily get you there.

 Getting Around in Taipei

-Apart from these means of public transport in Taipei, tourists can also hire cars and scooters to travel around the city.
-Bicycles are also available at either weekly or daily rates.
-However, with the Taipei city traffic being governed by unwritten rules travelling by two-wheelers is not safe.
-Moreover, an international driving license is required for riding a scooter for thirty days.
-Although many tourists find ways to drive them without a valid license, it is a bad idea.
-Taipei has a strict governance and if you get caught, you are likely to face endless troubles.
-Spoiling your vacation with such childish stupidity is never advisable so stick to travelling in trains and buses while having to get around the city.
+Apart from these public transport options in Taipei, tourists can also hire cars and scooters to get around the city.
+Bicycles are also available at weekly or daily rates.
+However, as traffic in Taipei is governed by unwritten rules, it is not safe to travel by two-wheeler.
+Also, an international driver’s license is required to ride a scooter for thirty days.
+Although many tourists find ways to ride them without a valid licence, this is a bad idea.
+Taipei has a strict government and if you get caught, you are likely to face endless trouble.
+Spoiling your holiday with such childish stupidity is never advisable, so stick to trains and buses if you need to get around the city.